 Any scout or leader with an injury or illness needing more than basic first aid will need to be transported to the hospital or urgent care by either their troop's leadership or by ambulance.
-The troop's leadership will also be contacting responsible for parents/guardians, making treatment decisions necessary, completing a BSA incident report, maintaining and supplying troop and patient insurance information.
+The troop's leadership will also be for contacting responsible parents/guardians, making treatment decisions if necessary, completing a BSA incident report, and maintaining and supplying troop and patient insurance information.
 The staff is here to support, but not lead that process.